Islandora/documentation/docs/technical_documentation.md

 ### Drupal Interaction
 Camel will interact with service exposed through Drupal with the use of the http4 component.
 Common operations such as authentication, user management, and CRUD operations on Nodes can all be safely performed by the middleware layer without touching a drop of Drupal code (forgive the terrible pun).

 In fact, the main role of the Islandora Drupal module is to provide the REST endpoint and define any common services that will be used independent of content type.
-The service module acts much like Drupal Views, allowing the endpoint to be customized in through a UI, and code to be exported and inserted into the drupal module to provide permanency beyond that of the database.
+The service module acts much like Drupal Views, allowing the endpoint to be customized in through a UI, and code to be exported and inserted into the Drupal module to provide permanency beyond that of the database.

 See the example in the 'Using Camel' section for a look at how we create nodes remotely through the REST interface Drupal provides.